 The REIT believes that AFFO is an important measure of economic earnings performance and is indicative of the REIT's ability to pay distributions from earnings, while FFO, NOI, Same Property NOI, Cash NOI, and EBITDA are important measures of operating performance of real estate businesses and properties.
 The IFRS measurement most directly comparable to FFO, AFFO, NOI, Cash NOI, Same Property Cash NOI and EBITDA is net income.
-Adjusted cash flow from operation ("ACFO") is a supplementary measure used by management to improve the understanding of the operating cash flow of the REIT.
+ACFO is a supplementary measure used by management to improve the understanding of the operating cash flow of the REIT.
 The IFRS measurement most directly comparable to ACFO is cash flow from operating activities.